boleque/postgres-for-admin-and-dev/sectioning.md

 	actual_arrival timestamptz NULL
 ) PARTITION BY hash (flight_id);

--- создадим таблицы-партиции, в количестве 5 шт
+-- Create partition tables, 5 in total
 CREATE TABLE by_hash.flights_child_0 partition of by_hash.flights_child for values with (modulus 5, remainder 0);
 CREATE TABLE by_hash.flights_child_1 partition of by_hash.flights_child for values with (modulus 5, remainder 1);
 CREATE TABLE by_hash.flights_child_2 partition of by_hash.flights_child for values with (modulus 5, remainder 2);
 CREATE TABLE by_hash.flights_child_3 partition of by_hash.flights_child for values with (modulus 5, remainder 3);
 CREATE TABLE by_hash.flights_child_4 partition of by_hash.flights_child for values with (modulus 5, remainder 4);

--- наполняем дочернюю таблицу
+-- Populate the child table
 INSERT INTO by_hash.flights_child
 SELECT * FROM bookings.flights;

--- проанализируем планы запросов
--- 1. запрос к родительской таблице
+-- Analyze query plans
-demo=# explain select * from bookings.flights where flight_id = 100;
+-- 1. Query on the parent table demo=# explain select * from bookings.flights where flight_id = 100;
                                  QUERY PLAN
 -----------------------------------------------------------------------------